betterscientificsoftware/bssw.io/WhatToContribute_alt.md

   - folder: [Articles](Articles/README.md)
  -->

-- **Original articles:** Original articles are similar to blogs or short articles with original content.
-For example: An original article in the form of a blog is usually of around 250 - 500 words.
+- **Original article:** Short article with original content.
+We welcome both experience articles (to inform the CSE community about how to improve some aspect of software productivity and sustainability) and blog articles.
+Brevity is appreciated; for example a blog is usually around 250 - 500 words.
 We will solicit contributions from thought leaders in the community and welcome proposals from anyone.
  <!--  - folder: [Articles/Blog](Articles/Blog/README.md) -->

-- **Curated articles:** A brief article that highlights other web-based articles or content.
+- **Curated content:** Brief article that highlights other web-based content (such as tools, websites, books, organizations, etc.).
 Your article should describe why the CSE community might find value in the linked content.
 <!-- - folder: [CuratedContent](CuratedContent/README.md) -->

-- **Events:** An event content is a brief description of an event (such as a workshop, conference, or tutorial) relevant to better scientific software.
+- **Event:** Brief description of an event (such as a workshop, conference, or tutorial) relevant to better scientific software.

 - If you have questions about contributing content that does not fit the above pre-defined types, please contact us using the [Questions about contributions](./QuestionsAboutContributing.md) page.

-### Scope of the content
+### Scope of the Content
-The exact scope of relevant content will evolve as we learn about community interests.
+The exact scope of relevant content will evolve as we learn more about community interests.
 However, the following guidelines should be useful:

-#### In-scope Content
+#### In-scope content
 - General issues in productivity and sustainability that overlap with common challenges faced in the CSE software community.
 - General tools for productivity and sustainability that can be widely used by CSE developers.
 - Characterization of challenges and solutions that may be particularly valuable to the CSE community.

-#### Highlight Connections to CSE
+#### Highlight connections to CSE
 - How your topic intersects with themes that are of particular interest to CSE, for example MPI, Fortran, C++, architectures, modeling and simulation.
 - Why your topic could be of particular interest to CSE.

-#### Ease of Adoption and Use
+#### Ease of adoption and use
 - Address how easy or hard it is to benefit from your topic.
 - Address who would be particularly interested in the topic.

-#### Out-of-scope Content
+#### Out-of-scope content
 - Narrow scope, focused on a particular CSE subcommunity.
 - Tools, processes and practices that have little in common with CSE.
-- Content that is deemed incomplete or biased, as determined by the BSSW leaders.
+- Content that is deemed incomplete or biased, as determined by the BSSw leaders.

 ### Does your idea seem to fit?